MG Software.

 Frequently asked questions

-No. Deliberate, strategic technical debt can be valuable, for example to quickly launch an MVP or meet a deadline.
-The problem arises when debt accumulates uncontrolled or is made unintentionally.
-The key is making conscious choices and having a plan to pay off the debt.
+No. Deliberate, strategic technical debt can be a rational business decision, for example to launch an MVP quickly, meet a hard deadline, or validate a hypothesis before investing in a polished implementation.
+The problem arises when debt accumulates uncontrolled, is incurred unknowingly, or is never paid back.
+The key is making conscious choices, documenting the shortcuts taken in your issue tracker, and having a concrete plan to address them before the interest becomes unmanageable.
+Treat strategic debt as a deliberate loan with a repayment schedule, not as free money.

-Use the financial metaphor: technical debt is like a loan that costs interest in the form of slower development and more bugs.
-Quantify the impact: "this feature now takes three weeks instead of one week due to existing debt."
-Visualize trends in development velocity and bug frequency to support the urgency.
+Use the financial metaphor: technical debt is like a loan that charges interest in the form of slower development and more production incidents.
+Quantify the impact concretely: "this feature that should take one week now takes three weeks because of the state of the payment module."
+Show trends in development velocity, bug counts, and deployment frequency.
+Framing debt reduction as an investment in future delivery speed is more persuasive than asking for "cleanup time" which sounds abstract and unmeasurable.

-Address technical debt when it noticeably slows development velocity, when the risk of production failures becomes unacceptably high, when onboarding new team members, or when a large part of the system needs to be modified.
-Do not wait until it becomes a crisis: structurally small investments are more effective than emergency fixes.
+Address technical debt when it visibly slows feature delivery, when the risk of production failures in a specific area becomes unacceptable, when onboarding new team members takes unreasonably long, or when a major part of the system needs modification for a new feature.
+Small, continuous investments (the Boy Scout Rule) are more effective and less risky than waiting until debt forces an emergency rewrite that blocks the entire team for weeks.

 Related articles